Thunderbolt Patterson

-Claude Patterson (born July 8, 1941) is an American retired professional wrestler, ring name Thunderbolt Patterson.
+Claude Patterson (born July 8, 1941) is an American retired professional wrestler, known by his ring name Thunderbolt Patterson.
 He began his career in 1964 and wrestled primarily in Florida, Georgia and the Carolinas.
-During the early 1970s, he was blacklisted by the National Wrestling Alliance for repeated appearances with independent promotions, complaints of institutional racism and attempts to form a wrestlers' labor union.
+During the early 1970s, he was blacklisted by the National Wrestling Alliance for repeated appearances with outlaw promotions, his complaints of institutional racism and attempts to form a wrestlers' labor union.

 Professional wrestling career

 Patterson had grown up in Iowa and worked for John Deere in Waterloo, Iowa when he broke into professional wrestling in the Kansas City area.
 Promoter Gus Karras put Patterson in matches against Don Soto in 1964.
 In 1965, Patterson moved to Texas and worked with promoter Dory Funk Sr. The following year, he traveled to California, where he held the WWA Tag Team Championship with Alberto Torres.
 He also continued to work in Texas, where he worked as a villainous character in Dallas until he was turned on by his partner Boris Malenko.
 Fritz Von Erich had a Russian chain match with Malenko for Patterson's contract which Malenko owned.

 In 1969, he worked for Big Time Wrestling in Michigan and Ohio.

 In 1970, he feuded with Jose Lothario and held the Florida version of the NWA Brass Knuckles Championship.

 Patterson agreed to work for an outlaw promotion (that is, one outside of the NWA) run by Ann Gunkel, the widow of his old friend and Georgia promoter Ray Gunkel, in January 1974.
 In January 1975, he moved to Big Time Wrestling in Detroit.
 In December 1975, he began to wrestle for the NWA promotion in Florida where he remained until April 1976.
 In 1976, he won the NWA Florida Heavyweight Championship from Bruiser Brody.
 In 1977, he scored a surprise pinfall win over The Sheik in Toronto for the U.S. title but lost three weeks later.
 He then switched to Georgia Championship Wrestling where he remained until 1980.

 He spoke out against poor working conditions for wrestlers in the 1970s and participated in a racial discrimination lawsuit.
 He has claimed that as a result, he was blacklisted from wrestling in the mid-1970s.
 He had been complaining about racism from promoters for many years (he would later recall that only Dory Funk Sr. had backed him) and wanted to start a wrestlers' union, a dream he shared with former NFL player and wrestler Jim Wilson, himself blacklisted.
 He has said that it was years, with Patterson claiming to be working at the Los Angeles Times in the interim, before he has said his blacklisting was lifted, when Dusty Rhodes took ill in Florida in 1975.